hcs847/e-commerce-back-end/README.md

 DB_NAME='ecommerce_db'<br>
 DB_USER='root' <br>
 DB_PW= your personal mysql password<br>
-Run mysql -u root -p command followd by your password from the root of the project folder and create the database by running the source db/schema.sql; followed by the exit command.
+Run mysql -u root -p command followd by your password from the root of the project folder and create the database by running the source db/schema.sql; followed by the exit command.<br>
 Run npm run seed in order to load bulk data into database and then node server.js will start the application.
-Once successful, the console will log 'App lsitening on port' and CRUD operations can be performed through API client tools like Insomnia or Get requests through your web browser with the relevant URL address per route (e.g.:http://localhost:3001/api/products).
+Once successful, the console will log 'App listening on port' and CRUD operations can be performed through API client tools like Insomnia or Get requests through your web browser with the relevant URL address per route (e.g.:http://localhost:3001/api/products).

 ## Usage